mewna/catnip/README.md

   have them, I just wanted to not.
 - I wanted modular usage to be exactly the same more / less no matter what; everything should be doable through the catnip instance that you create.
-- I wanted to make a lib built on vert.x.
+- I wanted to make a lib built on RxJava.
 - To take over the world and convert all Java bots. :^)

-### Why vert.x?

-- vert.x is nice and reactive and async. :tm:
-- You can use callbacks or Rx (like we do), but vert.x also provides support for reactive streams and kotlin coroutines.
-- There's a *lot* of [vert.x libraries and documentation](https://vertx.io/docs/) for just about anything you want.
-- The reactive, event-loop-driven model fits well for a Discord bot use-case.